SwaroopGiri/Pi_hole_configuration/README.md

 Click [here](https://github.com/SwaroopGiri/Pihole-with-unbound) to know how to further configure Pihole with unbound making it a truly self-contained DNS resolver.

 Click [here](https://github.com/SwaroopGiri/Pihole-with-Anonymized-ODOH) to know how to further configure Pihole with DNSCrypt-proxy with ODoH making it an encrypted anonymous DNS Resolver.

+Click [here](https://github.com/SwaroopGiri/Pivpn-wireguard-configuration) to know how to use networkwide adblocking of Pihole from anywhere outside of your local network by making raspberry pi into a wireguard VPN server.